 3. Every custom software development project needs a product owner

 Every successful development project has a product owner – someone who knows in detail what the system needs to do and has the authority to make decisions on functionality.
 Projects that do not have a dedicated product owner often lack direction and are subject to significant delays as developers wait for clarifications or answers to questions.

 4. Review, review and then review again

 However good the initial requirements, wireframes and specifications are, systems evolve during development.
 When the users actually see the system for real they can easily evaluate what is not going to work and what is missing.
-So the development process should be designed to expose as much functionality as possible and as early as possible, so that the shape of system can be seen as it evolves, and not at the end of development.
+So the development process should be designed to expose as much functionality as possible and as early as possible, so that the shape of the system can be seen as it evolves, and not at the end of development.
 A good way to deal with this is to have weekly or bi-weekly review sessions during development.

 5. Select the technical stack carefully

 When embarking on a new development it is important to give careful consideration to the technical stack.
 Things are moving fast technically and it would be a mistake to base a system on older technology as this will be outdated in 5 years’ time.
-Equally, it is more risky to use a technology that is completely new as this is most likely to have teething troubles that can cost a lot of development effort.
+Equally, it is riskier to use a technology that is completely new as this is most likely to have teething troubles that can cost a lot of development effort.
 Technology selection applies to all aspects of the technology stack including UI (User Interface), API (Application Programming Interfaces), Database and Hosting.
 Getting this selection right will ensure an efficient modern application that will last longer than just a couple of years.